United Presbyterian Church of North America: Beliefs and practices

 Its theology was a conservative Calvinism and also held the distinctives of the Covenanters and Seceders, such as public covenanting, adherence to the Solemn League and Covenant, and exclusive use of the Psalms in singing.
-(These are very similar to a sister body that still exists, the Reformed Presbyterian Church of North America.)
+(These are similar to a sister body that still exists, the Reformed Presbyterian Church of North America.)
 The church moderated some of its stances in the twentieth century, such as when it released its Confessional Statement and Testimony (1925), abandoning compulsion of such practices as exclusive psalmody.

 Merger

-Around this time, the UPCNA sought mergers with various other Reformed churches and finally agreed to merge with the much larger PCUSA in 1958, the year of its centennial, to form the UPCUSA.
-Most UPCNA-heritage congregations entered into the present Presbyterian Church (USA) (which succeeded the UPCUSA in 1983), but some of more evangelical conservative orientation departed in the 1970s to denominations such as the Presbyterian Church in America (founded 1973) and the Evangelical Presbyterian Church (1981).
+Around this time, the UPCNA sought mergers with various other Reformed churches and agreed to merge with the much larger PCUSA in 1958, the year of its centennial, to form the UPCUSA.
+Most UPCNA-heritage congregations entered into the present Presbyterian Church (USA) which succeeded the UPCUSA in 1983, but some local churches of more evangelical conservative orientation departed in the 1970s to denominations such as the Presbyterian Church in America (founded 1973) and the Evangelical Presbyterian Church (1981).

 Missions

 Egypt

-American missionaries first came to Egypt in 1854; British Protestant missions already existed but the Associate Reformed missionaries had 600 converts in a network of stations by 1875, and 4600 members by 1895, seeking to convert Copts, with occasional outreach to Muslims as well. local government officials were hostile but by 1917, the "American Mission" was the largest Protestant group in Egypt, and had spent over £E800,000 on its missionary efforts.
+American missionaries first came to Egypt in 1854; British Protestant missions already existed but the Associate Reformed missionaries had 600 converts in a network of stations by 1875, and 4600 members by 1895, seeking to convert Copts, with occasional outreach to Muslims as well.
+Local government officials were hostile but by 1917, the "American Mission" was the largest Protestant group in Egypt, and had spent over £E800,000 on its missionary efforts.
 The American Mission was the largest Protestant operation in Egypt.
-It trained local clerics, built schools by 1894 reached the status of a synod with four presbyteries.
+It trained local clerics, built schools, and by 1894 reached the status of a synod with four presbyteries.
 By 1926 it became the "Evangelical Church in Egypt," and while still part of the UPC it was self-governing, and operated its own seminary.
 However, with the "Anti-Missionary Campaign" of the 1930s, the Americans were forced to rethink their strategy.
 There were tensions between Egyptian ministers and American missionaries, particularly over the idea of converting Muslims and the adoption of "modern" Western attitudes.
 The independent, postcolonial church grew out of the political and social environment of Egypt.
 The synod became the Coptic Evangelical Church, and was wholly controlled by Egyptians in 1957.

 Separately the American Mission also created the American University in Cairo in 1919, which quickly became a center for Americanization and modernization in the Arab world.
 However, due to Religious Controversies and the waning interest in evangelicalism by the university's founder Charles A. Watson, the relationship slowly deteriorated and now the university is no longer connected to the UPCNA.